George Henry Lewes: Marriage to Agnes Jervis

 On 18 February 1841, Lewes married 19-year-old Agnes Jervis, daughter of Swynfen Stevens Jervis, who gave written permission for the marriage and witnessed the wedding.
 There are several theories about how they met, such as Lewes working for Swynfen Jervis as a secretary or tutor for his sons.
 They may have met through Thornton Hunt's circle of friends.
 Jervis was young, and considered "lovely", "charming", and intelligent.
 She took positions as a translator to augment the family's income.

 The couple lived in Kensington in the houses of Lewes's mother and others.
 Lewes and Agnes Jervis agreed to have an open marriage.
 Between 1842 and 1848, Lewes and his wife had four sons together, Charles Lee, Thornton Arnott, Herbert Arthur, and St Vincent Arthy.
 Agnes also had four children by Lewes's best friend (Thornton Hunt), the son of Leigh Hunt.
 Because Lewes was named on the birth certificate as the father of one of these children despite knowing this to be false, he was considered complicit in adultery and was not able to divorce Agnes.
 Lewes left his wife in 1854 to live with Mary Ann Evans.

 Of his sons only one, Charles (1843–1891), survived him.
 He was elected as the first London County Councillor (1888) for St Pancras North.
 He was also much interested in the Hampstead Heath extension.
 Charles married Gertrude Hill, granddaughter of Thomas Southwood Smith and sister of the social reformers Miranda Hill and Octavia Hill, the latter of whom jointly founded the National Trust.

 Relationship with Mary Ann Evans

 Lewes met writer Mary Ann Evans, later to be famous as George Eliot, in 1851, and by 1854 they had decided to live together.
-As a result, the couple lived with scandal for some time and Evans' family spurned them.
+As a result, the couple lived with scandal for some time and Evans's family spurned them.
 They lived together as husband and wife, although never married, for 25 years.
 Lewes died in 1878.
 In about two years, Evans had married John Cross and after seven months of marriage she died suddenly in December 1880.
 She was buried next to Lewes at Highgate Cemetery.